stolar9595/CellSensei/replit.md

 The API supports filtering by carrier, location-based queries, time-range filtering, provides pagination for large datasets, and includes protected routes requiring authentication.

-**Storage Layer**: The application implements an abstraction layer (`IStorage` interface) that currently uses an in-memory storage implementation (`MemStorage`) for development and testing.
-This design allows for easy migration to persistent database storage without changing the business logic.
-User authentication data flows through the same interface for consistency.
+**Storage Layer**: The application implements an abstraction layer (`IStorage` interface) using **PostgreSQL database storage** (`DatabaseStorage`) for persistent data storage across all operations.
+The database is managed through **Drizzle ORM** for type-safe database interactions.
+User authentication data and all application data are stored persistently in the PostgreSQL database, ensuring data survives application restarts.

 ## Data Models and Schema
 The application uses **Drizzle ORM** with **Zod** for type-safe database interactions and validation.
 Eleven comprehensive data models are defined: